Iljaaa/machete/README.md

 ['age',  'in', array $haystack, ...]
 ```

-The third param mast be haystack array (or object with implementation of Traversable interface, need more tests)
+The third parameter must be a haystack array (or an object with implementation of Traversable interface, more tests a needed)
-If it not correct you get wrong param exception.
+If it is not correct you get wrong parameter exception.

-Additional params:
+Additional parameters:

 | Param   | type   | Are                              | Default      |
 |---------|--------|:---------------------------------|:-------------|